Gallery 1 and The Engine Room, SAM at Tanjong Pagar Distripark

 [EARLY BIRD] Singapore Citizens & PRs: $12 | Tourists and Foreign Residents: $16

-Hiroshi Sugimoto: Form Is Emptiness marks the internationally acclaimed artist’s first major exhibition in Southeast Asia.
+Hiroshi Sugimoto: Form Is Emptiness marks the internationally acclaimed artist’s first major survey exhibition in Southeast Asia.
 Bringing together 63 works from 11 series, alongside 14 fossils from the artist’s personal collection, the exhibition traces five decades of artistic inquiry and sustained conceptual exploration.

 The exhibition title draws from a well-known line in the Heart Sutra, a foundational Buddhist text.
 The phrase “form is emptiness” articulates a profound yet direct insight: nothing exists independently, and we perceive the world in a certain way because of the definitions we have created for ourselves.
 The tension between appearance and reality has long been central to Sugimoto’s practice.